Go to Reviews.org AU Edition

 Do you feel the hypnotic glow of your cell phone pulling you in every time you receive a notification?
 Do you feel uneasy when your mobile screen stays dark, so you just have to check to make sure you didn’t miss anything?

 You’re not alone.
-On average, Americans check their phones 262 times per day—that’s once every 5.5 minutes!
+On average, Americans checked their phones 262 times per day in 2021—that’s once every 5.5 minutes!

 How do your cell phone habits stack up against the rest of the US?